 Ether, launched in 2015, is currently the second-largest digital currency by market cap after Bitcoin.
 As of January 2021, ether’s market cap is roughly 19% of Bitcoin’s size.

-Unlike other cryptos, DAI is a stablecoin which aims to keep its value close to one United States dollar (USD) through automated system of smart contracts on the Ethereum blockchain.
+Unlike other cryptos, DAI is a stablecoin that aims to keep its value close to one United States dollar (USD) through an automated system of smart contracts on the Ethereum blockchain.